 (5) Land used and occupied exclusively for charitable purposes.

-(6) Land vested in any Board under the Parks and Reserves Act 1895, or in trustees for agricultural or horticultural show purposes, or zoological or acclimatisation gardens or purposes, or for public resort and recreation.
+(6) Land vested in any board under the Parks and Reserves Act 1895, or in trustees for agricultural or horticultural show purposes, or zoological or acclimatisation gardens or purposes, or for public resort and recreation.

-(7) Land held or used as a cemetery:
+(7) Land held or used as a cemetery.

 Provided that —